 Drugs in Development

 The drugs to treat hepatitis C have seen impressive advances, given that the virus was only identified in 1989.
-There is a lot of research underway to develop new and better HCV treatment options.
+There is research underway to develop even more HCV treatment options.

 - For the most update-to-date information about drugs in development to treat hepatitis C, visit the HCV Drug Pipeline

-- HCV Treatment is very expensive.
+- HCV Treatment is expensive.
 There are many patient assistance programs that may provide free drugs or help with insurance co-payments.
-The HCV Advocate publishes a fact sheet on the various Patient Assistance Programs
+Click here to view various patient assistance programs

 GET TESTED.
 GET TREATED.
 GET CURED.